 This command allows the user to write to

 If you're reusing a cluster name, remove any previously created log files.
 The new user can't write to log files created by the default or other owner.

 Copy the cluster properties template file and the nodes template file:

 Then, modify the cluster properties file, providing the name of the user in the

-db.service.name property is blank; without sudo, you cannot run services without root access.
+db.service.name property is blank.
+Without sudo, you can't run services without root access.

 After modifying the configuration, the new user can control Failover Manager with the following command:

 <directory/cluster_name.properties> specifies the full path of the cluster properties file.
-Note that the user must ensure that the full path to the properties file must be provided whenever the non-default user is controlling agents or using the efm script.
+The user provides the full path to the properties file whenever the nondefault user is controlling agents or using the

-To allow the new user to manage Failover Manager as a service, you must provide a custom script or unit file.
+To allow the new user to manage Failover Manager as a service, provide a custom script or unit file.